Grantsville, West Virginia

 Grantsville is a town in Calhoun County, West Virginia, United States.
 The population was 482 at the 2020 census.
 It is the county seat of Calhoun County.
 The town was established along the Little Kanawha River in 1865 and named for Ulysses S. Grant.
 Grantsville is home to Wayne Underwood Park, which includes a .25 mi walking trail, and to the annual West Virginia Wood Festival.

 Geography

-Grantsville is located at (38.922921, −81.094920).

 According to the United States Census Bureau, the town has a total area of 0.47 sqmi, of which 0.44 sqmi is land and 0.03 sqmi is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Grantsville has a humid subtropical climate, abbreviated "Cfa" on climate maps.